 If offering to sell a good player who other clubs are already interested in and who you have not transfer listed then you may be able to ask for up to two-times his current value when setting the fee and any additional fees.
 Otherwise, you will often find it difficult to sell the player unless you offer him for less than his current value, but you should still start by offering a higher amount than you expect to receive.

-It can be useful to attempt to include a buy back price when selling a young player, especially if you believe they have a decent chance of being good enough for your first-team in the future.
-It may be, for instance, that you are selling them mainly due to competition for places in your squad, and you want to ensure you get a good price for him now before his potential falls.
+It can also sometimes be useful to attempt to include a buy back price when selling a young player if you believe he has a good chance of being good enough for your senior squad in the future.
+It may be, for instance, that you are selling him as there is too much competition blocking his development in your squad, and you want to ensure you get a good price for him now before his potential falls.
 It could also be that his wage demands are too high for a backup player.
-A buy back clause will allow you to discuss terms with the player if you make an offer for the agreed amount in the future, as long as the player is still at the club who bought him from you.
+A buy back clause will allow you to discuss a contract with the player if you make an offer for the agreed amount in the future, as long as the player is still at the club who bought him from you.
 However, including the clause will most likely mean that you will have to settle for less in fees, and so you should only do so if you believe there is a good chance that it will be useful in the future.

-Including an arrange friendly clause can be beneficial if you are selling to a much bigger club who would not normally agree to a proposed friendly.
-The club will then have to agree to any friendly you later propose as long as this is within the set period as specified on the Comments panel on the Offer to Clubs screen.
+Including an arrange friendly clause can be beneficial if you are selling to a much bigger club who would not normally agree to a friendly.
+The club will then have to agree to any friendly you later propose as long as it is within a certain period, which is shown on the right of the Offer to Clubs screen.

 Responding to a bid

-In some cases the Board will deem a large offer too good to refuse and will accept the bid on your behalf.
+In some cases your club's board will deem a large offer too good to refuse and will accept the bid on your behalf.
 In this situation you will be unable to offer the player a new contract and so will have no say in whether he stays or goes.

 Releasing on a Free and Mutual Termination

-For some players who you do not view as having any future at your club, such as those in your youth team with poor potential, you may need to release them if no club will even agree to make a bid for a zero price.
-This is done by selecting Release On A Free from a player's Contract drop-down menu, although you will have to pay compensation for ending a contract early in this way.
+For some low value players who you do not view as having any future at your club, such as those in your youth squad with poor potential, you may need to release them if no club will even agree to make a bid for a zero fee.
+This is done by selecting Release On A Free from a player's Contract drop-down menu, although you will have to pay compensation at the value of his remaining contract.
 You will be told the amount of compensation payable before confirming whether to release the player.

 Alternatively, you may be able to agree to mutually terminate a contract by selecting Mutual Termination.
 This will enable you to pay less compensation but will normally only be agreed to by players who are unhappy and want to leave your club.
 Therefore, you might have to reduce a player's squad status to not needed, place him in your reserve squad and keep offering mutual termination to him whenever the option is available, until he ultimately becomes unhappy enough to accept.

-However, releasing a player is normally expensive, while mutual termination is often not possible immediately and may even upset others in your squad, particularly if the player is in their favoured personnel.
+However, releasing a player is often expensive, while mutual termination is often not possible immediately and may even upset others in your squad, particularly if the player is among their favoured personnel.
 So instead you may prefer to try to loan out a player until his contract expires, preferably with a percentage of his wages being paid by the loaning club.

-You should always try to include additional clauses or additional fees when selling players as it is often possible to make an immediate profit on buying them out if a deal becomes available, while it is worth checking the Clauses screen every month for any potentially profitable buyout clauses.
+You should always try to include clauses when selling players as it is often possible to make an immediate profit on selling them if a deal becomes available, while it is worth checking the Clauses screen regularly (say once every month) for any potentially profitable buyout fees that appear.